Battle of Wilson's Creek: Confederate

-McCulloch's army was known as the lacked a formal name, although he referred to it as the Western Army.
+McCulloch's army lacked a formal name, although he referred to it as the Western Army.
 Pearce referred to it as the Army of Arkansas or the Consolidated Army.
 Price did not consider the Missouri State Guard to be party of the Confederacy, and in June Jackson had delivered a speech arguing that the Missourians were bound to the United States Constitution, but that loyalty to Missouri bore precedence and that the United States government itself was behaving in an unconstitutional manner.
 While Pearce's troops were clearly subordinate to McCulloch, the same could not be said about Price's MSG.
 Price eventually offered overall command to McCulloch, who accepted the responsibility.
 Many of the soldiers were armed only with civilian weapons, and roughly 2,000 unarmed MSG soldiers accompanied the march.
 The presence of both these unarmed men and a number of Missouri camp followers breached an earlier agreement reached between Price and McCulloch.
 Including the unarmed Missouri militia, the Western Army numbered an estimated 12,125 men at Wilson's Creek.
 McCulloch viewed the MSG as undisciplined and unreliable.